dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 𝑐s

-To estimate the energy density at 𝑟 ∼ 𝜆, return to the lumping approximation—that the velocity field tracks the changes in ˙
+To estimate the energy density at 𝑟 ∼ 𝜆, return to the lumping approximation — that the velocity field tracks the changes in ˙

 𝑀 throughout the

-near zone—and gather enough courage to extend the assumption.
-Assume that the instantaneous tracking happens all the way out to the zone boundary—that is, it applies not just when 𝑟 ≪ 𝜆 but even when 𝑟 ∼ 𝜆 (where the field abruptly changes its character and becomes a radiation field).
+near zone — and gather enough courage to extend the assumption.
+Assume that the instantaneous tracking happens all the way out to the zone boundary — that is, it applies not just when 𝑟 ≪ 𝜆 but even when 𝑟 ∼ 𝜆 (where the field abruptly changes its character and becomes a radiation field).

 In this approximation, the velocity field at 𝑟 ∼ 𝜆 is 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae